jkim33/System_Project01/README.md

 ## Our Shell

 Our shell mimics what a standard bash shell can do, taking in user input and allowing the user to interact with the contents of their terminal and directories.
-To test, simply type '''make test'''.
+To test, simply type:
+'''terminal
+make test
+'''
 ### Current Features

 1. **Terminal Commands**